-The response was a glare from a pair of the movies’ most celebrated green eyes and the reply, “This is Hermès.
+The response was a glare from the movies’ most celebrated green eyes and the reply, “This is Hermès.
 You should call me madame.”

 Now the Siren knows about this encounter because it was witnessed by her then-roommate, who as the store’s manager had to send someone else over to assist Madame Bacall.
 He was, well, a bit irked.

 But the customer was right.
 If anybody ever walked into Hermes and deserved to be called “madame,” it was Lauren Bacall.

 Bacall had at that point come a very long way from the grass-green youngster who, in To Have and Have Not, had to keep her chin low for Howard Hawks’ camera so it wouldn’t shake in close-ups.
 But the raw material was always there.
 She was smart, she was diligent, she had a mother she adored and a steel-fiber belief in herself.
 It wasn't a question of acquiring traits, much less of learning to fake anything, but merely of how to reveal those qualities she already had.

 Read a review of early Bacall — here, James Agee on To Have and Have Not — and it’s precisely the way anyone would have described her for the rest of her life: